 As is well known by people who work on boats, one thing leads to another, and another, and another...

 The whole room was now gutted and I could see what I had to work with.
 After a lot of measuring and drawings I decided that the widest part of the area, where the old toilet had been, would now make a good shower stall.
-A new toilet would also fit nicely in the locker space, and in between I could install a similar vessel washbasin and faucet like the aft bathroom.
+A new toilet would also fit nicely in the locker space, and I could then fit a similar vessel washbasin and faucet like in the aft bathroom.

 I bought the same ‘Elegance’ toilet as I had installed in the aft bathroom, and the same style faucet and taps.
 I decided to also install the Purisan waste system that was working so well in the aft head. the boat would then have two completely independent heads, both with a US Coast Guard approved waste treatment system.
 The toilet also fitted flush against the bulkhead and I was able to route the inlet and discharge pipes down through the floor, so no pipes are visible at all in this bathroom.
 I hate to see marine heads with exposed pipes and valves, when with a bit more effort they can usually be enclosed.